Jackie-N0307/VicHACK/README.md

 1. To install all the needed packages please run the python file "package_installer.py" (Ensure nodeJS to run Javascript is also installed beforehand)

-2. Launch the API, in the terminal type
+2. In the terminal type  "cd BackEnd"

-"cd BackEnd"
-Then type into the terminal
+3. Then type into the terminal "python main.py" to run the backend APi and its code
-"python main.py"

 3. Open a new terminal